 If you’re up for a spot of DIY, you can crystalise your own flower petals – standard English rose petals are edible as long as they’ve not been sprayed with chemicals or pesticides.
 To be safe, either use those from your own garden or those produced by an organic grower.
-Brush the petals with egg white and dust with caster sugar - watch our video guide to help you achieve the perfect frosty finish.
+Brush the petals with egg white and dust with caster sugar to achieve the perfect frosty finish.

 Turn regular old biscuits into heart-shaped beauties with two clever techniques.
 Firstly, roll the raw dough into balls then squish two together and pinch the base into a point.
 Then, flatten the conjoined balls with your palm to create a rough heart shape.
 To complete the look, use your thumbs to press a heart-shaped dent into the biscuit.
 Fill it with jam then bake until the biscuits are golden.

 Even pizza dough can be romantic if you shape it into a heart.
 Follow our video guide to making the perfect base, then work it into a heart using your hands.

 Jewel-like, shimmery, pink-red pomegranate seeds are romantic by their very nature.
 Use them as a quick – and healthy – garnish for cheesecakes or savoury dishes.
 We like the idea of a pomegranate heart atop this layered hummus dip or instant flatbread pizzas.